k-box/k-box/docs/administration/authentication-oauth.md

-It must be noted that the K-Box enforces the uniqueness of the email address, so if user attempts to register using two authentication providers that expose the same email address the second registration will fail.
+It must be noted that the K-Box enforces the uniqueness of the email address, so if user attempts to register using two authentication providers that expose the same email address, the second registration will fail.
 On the other end, if user has, for example, both Gitlab and Dropbox accounts registered with different email addresses, the registration on the K-Box done with both will succeed and the user will be given two separate K-Box accounts.

 ## Multiple connected providers

-Each user might have multiple identities provider connected.
+Each user might have multiple identities provider connected (given that functionality is enabled).
 The K-Box allows all of them to be used for the log in action.

 ## Recovering access to the K-Box in case the provider's account is blocked or deleted

-The K-Box stores a local account for users.
+Upon successful registration with external providers, K-Box stores a local account for user.
+The lifespan of the local account is independent of the connected identity.
 Therefore, if user loses access to the external provider, s/he can still access the K-Box via username/password.

 To obtain the password, user must ask for the password recovery feature and input